DORA ICT-Drittanbieter-Risikomanagement

 The Digital Operational Resilience Act (DORA) establishes comprehensive requirements for managing ICT third-party risks.
-We support you in implementing a robust and DORA-compliant Third-Party Risk Management framework.
+We support you in implementing a solid and DORA-compliant Third-Party Risk Management framework.

 Our clients trust our expertise in digital transformation, compliance, and risk management